If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Example: Dry beans cost less than canned beans (albeit, both are usually quite affordable).

 Pretty much anywhere!
-Unless you are living in a location that has a hard time importing vegan food, you should be able to shop just about anywhere.
+Unless you are living in a location that has a hard time importing vegan food, you should have several options.

 Examples include (not a comprehensive list):